yeahQing/java-leetcode/README.md

 # java-leetcode

-The solution of first hundred programming problem for leetcode.
+The solution of the first hundred programming problem for leetcode.

 # LeetCode 100